-Why China, India and Indonesia and not Australia, America or other similar countries?
+Why China, India and Indonesia and not other countries?

 Someone asked me this question recently, and it’s a fair question to ask.
-There are children in need in Australia, America, England and other countries.
+There are children in need in just about all countries.
 So why China, it’s a successful nation isn’t it?
 With a strong economy?

 The sheer numbers of orphans and children living in poverty where we serve are staggering compared to Australia or similar countries.